 I was reading a really good biography on my Kindle these last few days, and quickly I became nostalgic of my own adolescence as the author was sharing their sordid past.

 I personally have never done drugs, I didn’t get into drinking alcohol or sexual promiscuity.
 My life was pretty tame in those regards, but when I gave my life to Christ at age 15, enough people who knew me could tell you a change had taken place in me.
 I was no longer the same pain in the rear end that I was before.

-What I was brought to think about today was how, when I was 16 or 17 years old, whenever I’d heard other people share their wild and crazy backgrounds before coming to Christ, I struggled a bit and felt like I didn’t have a sensational enough story to share.
-In fact, without completely lying, I “emphasized” certain parts of my testimony more so than before in an attempt to try portraying it as more profound of a difference when I came from darkness to light.
-Sounds silly, right?
+What I was brought to think about today was how when I was 16 or 17 years old, whenever I’d heard other people share their wild and crazy backgrounds before coming to Christ, I struggled a bit and felt like I didn’t have a sensational enough story to share.
+In fact, without completely lying, I “emphasized” certain parts of my testimony more so than before in an attempt to try portraying it as more dramatic of a difference when I came from darkness to light.

-My other challenge–If you do have a wild testimony of all the stuff God saved you from, can you please do me a favor also?
-Please spend more time glorifying Jesus and what He’s transformed you into than you do spend time talking about your past in detail.
+My other challenge: If you do have a wild testimony of all the stuff God saved you from, can you please do me a favor also?
+Please spend more time glorifying Jesus and what He’s transformed you into than you do spending time talking about your past in detail.

-I know some people have a call on their life, for example, to rescue people from a lifestyle and your testimony may be a pivotal reason you have credibility, because you’ve been there yourself.
-But sometimes–more often than not–I listen to some well-intended people spend way too long seemingly glorifying the sin they’ve been saved from, and then spend barely any time talking about what they’ve been saved to.
+I know some people have a call on their life to rescue people from a lifestyle and your testimony may be a pivotal reason you have credibility because you’ve been there yourself.
+But sometimes, more often than not, I listen to some well-intended people spend way too long seemingly glorifying the sin they’ve been saved from than they do talking about what they’ve been saved to.

 Give God thanks for what He’s done in your life, not what it seems like He’s not done.
 And don’t compare yourself to anybody else!